ephenix/networkprovisioner/readme.md

 2. Automatically provision Transit Gateway Attachments to these VPCs
 3. Automatically Accept these attachments (even if the Transit gateway is not configured to automatically accept)

+Note: This is an MVP solution for a specific use case, but it's meant to be customized.
+For example, the template for VPCs currently only provisions two private VPCs, but it can be modified to include public/private with custom routing tables.

 ## Requirements

 1. A multi-account organization with pre-existing cross-account roles -- This template has been designed for AWS Control Tower, but this can work with custom stack-set execution roles as well.